TheArturthur/CoppermindScraper/Cosmere/Reshi Sea.md

 |**Universe**|[[Cosmere\|Cosmere]]|

 The **Reshi Sea** is a body of water in northern [[Roshar\|Roshar]].
 It is the largest known sea on Roshar and it covers a significant portion of the middle of the continent.
 The southern end of the sea is separated from the [[Purelake\|Purelake]] by [[Marabethia\|Marabethia]], while the [[Reshi Isles\|Reshi Isles]] archipelago lies at the northern end of the sea, adjacent to the [[Steamwater Ocean\|Steamwater Ocean]].
 Other countries along the sea's coastline include [[Iri\|Iri]], [[Rira (country)\|Rira]], [[Babatharnam\|Babatharnam]], [[Tu Bayla\|Tu Bayla]], [[Jah Keved\|Jah Keved]], and [[Herdaz\|Herdaz]].
 During the [[Heraldic Epochs\|Heraldic Epochs]], the sea was in the territory of [[Rishir\|Rishir]].
 In addition to the various islands in the Reshi Sea, it is also home to massive inhabited [[Greatshell\|greatshells]] known as [[Tai-na\|Tai-na]].
 Although the sea is deeper than the Purelake, it is shallow enough to allow the Tai-na to walk along the seafloor.
+At times, the mist on the Reshi Sea grows so dense, it’s becomes difficult to see anything.
 The area has a hot and humid tropical climate, and it does not snow.
 The waters of the sea are usually quite calm, although the region is presumably in the path of [[Highstorm\|highstorms]].
 The seawater is quite warm most of the time.

 ## Inhabitants